Manchester City F.C. in international football: Under Pep Guardiola: 2016 to 2026, top-four UEFA ranking, first-ever Champions League final and continental treble

-The 2017–18 season was an undoubted success for the Blues domestically, but their European campaign was quite underwhelming.
-The team confidently won five games in the group stage and qualified for the knockout stage, where they defeated Basel 5–2 on aggregate.
+In 2017–18, Manchester City won the Premier League with 100 points.
+In their European campaign, the team won five games in the group stage and qualified for the knockout stage, where they defeated Basel 5–2 on aggregate.
 The Cityzens were drawn with fellow Premier League side Liverpool in the quarter-finals.
-The outcome of those games was an utter devastation as Manchester City were thrashed 5–1 on aggregate and eliminated amid the controversy with refereeing mistakes favourable to Liverpool.
-The Premier League title where City achieved 100 points was somewhat a consolation for this anticlimactic European campaign.
+City lost 5–1 on aggregate and were eliminated.

-Manchester City were one of the favourites prior to their 2018–19 Champions league campaign.
-The team again won their group with 13 points, then defeated Schalke 04 in the Round of 16, winning their home game with a record 7–0 scoreline.
-Similarly to the previous season, Manchester City were drawn against an English club in the quarter-finals, this time Tottenham Hotspur.
-The Blues lost the away game 0–1, with Agüero missing a penalty.
-In the home leg, Sterling scored early for the hosts, but then City quickly conceded two goals and now needed to score three.
-They did exactly that, leading 4–2 twenty minutes before the end of the game, but Fernando Llorente's wrongly awarded handball meant that City were again required to score.
-In stoppage time, Sterling converted a pass from Agüero to seemingly send City through.
-However, the goal was disallowed after a VAR review, and the Blues were eliminated in a heartbreaking fashion.
-Manchester City swept all their domestic tournaments that season, but were still unable to add European success.
+In the 2018–19 UEFA Champions League, City won their group with 13 points, then defeated Schalke 04 in the Round of 16, winning their home game with a record 7–0 scoreline.
+Against Tottenham Hotspur in the quarter-finals, they lost the away game 0–1, with Agüero missing a penalty.
+In the home leg, Sterling scored early for the hosts, but then City quickly conceded two goals and replied with three to lead 4–2 twenty minutes before the end of the game, but Fernando Llorente's wrongly awarded handball meant that City were again required to score.
+In stoppage time, Sterling converted a pass from Agüero to seemingly send City through, but the goal was disallowed after a VAR review, and the Blues were eliminated.
+Manchester City won all their domestic tournaments that season.